AnselmeClergeot/FisoEngine/README.md

 * **Can I use FisoEngine to create worlds as big as Minecraft?**
 No. FisoEngine is not an extremely powerful engine that can handles enormous maps.
 But don't worry, unless you want to create a copy of Minecraft, the capacities of FisoEngine should be enough.

+* **Can I freely modify FisoEngine sources?
+What do I have to do?**
+Yes.
+You can do every thing you want with the FisoEngine sources untill you redistribuate them under the same circumstances you got them.
+For more informations, <a href="https://www.gnu.org/copyleft/gpl.html"><go to the GNU GENERAL PUBLIC LICENSE page.</a>

 * **I have an idea, or I think a part of FisoEngine is not optimised.
 What should I do?**
 Don't hesitate to send me messages to my email adress above.
 I would like to get feedbacks or more ideas, reviews...
 I promise sending you an answer below 48 hours maximum.